Robert Parish: College career

-Parish attended Centenary College of Louisiana, playing for Coach Larry Little, from 1972–1976, choosing the school because it was close to his home.
-However, he received virtually no notice because of one of the most severe penalties ever levied by the National Collegiate Athletic Association.
+Parish attended Centenary College of Louisiana.
 "The reason why I chose Centenary is because of their coaches," Parish said.
 "I was very impressed with the coaches."

-In 1965, the NCAA adopted the so-called "1.6 rule" to determine academic eligibility of incoming freshmen.
-Under its provisions, freshmen academically qualified if their high school grades and standardized test scores predicted a minimum college grade point average of 1.6 on a 4-point scale.
+However, he received virtually no notice because of one of the most severe penalties ever levied by the National Collegiate Athletic Association.

-Parish, who led Woodlawn High School in Shreveport to the Louisiana High School Athletic Association Class AAAA state championship in 1972, took a standardized test that did not fit the NCAA's formula; Centenary converted his score to an equivalent that fit the formula, which it had done for 12 other athletes in the previous two years.
-This was a violation of NCAA regulations; however, the NCAA had not paid any attention to the school's actions before Parish's recruitment.
+Beginning in 1965, the NCAA used a formula to determine the academic eligibility of incoming freshmen seeking to play varsity sports.
+(At that time, freshmen were generally ineligible to play varsity athletics.
+The NCAA allowed freshmen to play varsity sports other than football and basketball in 1968, and extended freshman varsity eligibility to those sports in 1972.)
+Parish took a standardized test that did not fit the NCAA's eligibility formula.
+Centenary converted his score to an equivalent that fit the formula, which it had done for 12 other athletes in the previous two years.
+This action violated NCAA regulations; however, the NCAA had not paid any attention to the school's actions prior to Parish's recruitment.

-Shortly before Parish was to enroll, the NCAA notified Centenary that he and four other basketball players whose test scores had been converted were ineligible to play there, but said that the school would not be subject to penalty if it rescinded the five scholarships.
-Centenary argued that the rule did not say that the school could not convert the scores of Parish and the other players, while the NCAA argued that Centenary could not use the test taken by Parish and the other players to establish eligibility.

-When Centenary refused to pull the scholarships, the NCAA issued one of the most draconian sanctions in its history.
-The school's basketball program was put on probation for six years, during which time it was not only barred from postseason play, but its results and statistics were excluded from weekly statistics and its existence was not acknowledged in the NCAA's annual press guides.
+Shortly before Parish was to enroll, the NCAA notified Centenary that he and four other basketball players whose test scores had been converted were ineligible to play varsity basketball.
+The NCAA added that the school would not be penalized if it rescinded the five scholarships.
+When Centenary refused to pull the scholarships, the NCAA placed Centenary's basketball program on probation for six years.
+During the six-year probation period, the college was barred from postseason play; its results and statistics were excluded from weekly statistics, and its existence was not acknowledged in the NCAA's annual press guides.

-Within days of its decision, the NCAA repealed the 1.6 rule—but refused to make the five players eligible.
-A few months later, all five, including Parish, sued the NCAA for their eligibility at Centenary, but lost.
+Within days of its decision, the NCAA repealed the 1.6 rule, but refused to make the five Centenary players eligible.
+All five, including Parish, sued the NCAA to challenge its eligibility decision, but lost.
 The decision made Parish a sort of "invisible man" who racked up huge statistical totals in virtual obscurity.
 In his four years at Centenary, the Gents went 87-21 and spent 14 weeks in the AP Top 20 poll, mostly during his senior season in 1975–76.
 While he averaged 21.6 points and 16.9 rebounds per game during his Centenary career and Centenary recognized his records, the NCAA would not include Parish's statistics in its record books.